timmhayes/amazon-sponsored-ads/README.md

 # amazon-sponsored-ads
- Chrome extension to mute sponsored listings on Amazon.com
+ Chrome extension used to mute sponsored listings on Amazon.com